-Blockchain technology is a distinctive amalgamation of twenty-century technologies like cryptography, game theory, etc. As a result, blockchain technology has a wide spectrum of use-cases, including the present fintech trend, cryptocurrency.
+Blockchain technology is a distinctive amalgamation of twenty-century technologies like cryptography, game theory, etc. As a result, Blockchain technology has a wide spectrum of use-cases, including the present fintech trend, cryptocurrency.
 For those new to the terms cryptography and game theory, cryptography is simply the encryption and decryption of data, and game theory is the study of strategic interaction mathematical models among rational decision-makers.

 Blockchain technology offers benefits like transparency and unbreachable security by enhancing efficiency, minimizing operational costs, and eliminating intermediaries.

-When it comes to Web 3.0 and Decentralized Ledger Technology (DLT), especially in connection with blockchain, you may have heard people talk about the different layers of blockchain.
+When it comes to Web 3.0 and Decentralized Ledger Technology (DLT), especially in connection with Blockchain, you may have heard people talk about the different layers of Blockchain.
 But what exactly are they, and why are they so vital?

 In this post, we’ll look at how layers are vital in IT ecosystems and how the Blockchain setup works according to the different layers.